metacartel/PM/README.md

 **Project overview**

-This project currently contains two repos
+This project currently contains two repositories.

 - [PM](https://github.com/Meta-tx/PM) (Project management): This is where the operational and logistical side of the project is handled.
 All meeting agenda, notes and scheduling + organisational items of interest will be handled here.